Higher-order Sobolev and Rellich inequalities via iterated Talenti's principle: Rellich inequalities and improvements

 In this section we prove Theorem~\ref{thm:rellich}, that is we establish higher-order Rellich inequalities on Riemannian manifolds supporting inequality~\eqref{eq:intro:isoperimetric}.
 After that, we present various improved Rellich inequalities, which can be proved in a similar manner.

-\begin{proof}[Proof of Theorem~\ref{thm:rellich}] The proof follows a similar line of thoughts as the proof of Theorem~\ref{thm:sobolev}: We observe that it is enough to prove it for smooth positive functions \(u\) on bounded domains \(\Omega\).
+\begin{proof}[Proof of Theorem~\ref{thm:rellich}] The proof follows a similar line of thoughts as the proof of Theorem~\ref{thm:sobolev}: We observe that it is enough to prove it for regular domains \(\Omega\).
 In addition, we define \(f=(-\Delta_g)^ku\) and consider the problem~\eqref{eq:itp:pde}, and its symmetrization~\eqref{eq:itp:pde:symm}, whose solution is denoted by \(v\).

 On the one hand, if \(m=2k\), by applying the Cavalieri principle (see~\eqref{eq:prelim:Cavalieri}), the iterated Talenti's principle (see Theorem~\ref{thm:itp}), the Euclidean Rellich inequality, and the Hardy--Littlewood inequality (see~\eqref{eq:prelim:HardyLittlewood}) we get